Drug-Impaired Driving Crashes

 Jacksonville auto accident attorneys

 In many cases, motorists who use caution and drive responsibly can prevent being injured in a car accident.
 However, in some cases, auto accidents are unavoidable.
-Unfortunately, drug-impaired driving is on the rise in Florida, especially with the current opioid epidemic.
+Unfortunately, drug-impaired driving, also called drugged driving, is on the rise in Florida, especially with the current opioid epidemic.
 The negligent actions of drugged drivers put all road users at risk of being severely or fatally injured.

 In the event that you’ve been injured in an accident caused by a drug-impaired driver, you need an attorney who will fight for you every step of the way.
 The attorneys at Pajcic & Pajcic possess a wealth of knowledge of Florida’s complex legal system and have the case result to prove it, including $5 million awarded to a crash victim who was struck by an impaired driver.
 Contact us today and find out how we can help you.